Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ## Overview

-This software provides data operations for the [Maui Smart Grid](http://www.mauismartgrid.com) energy sustainability project for the [Hawaii Natural Energy Institute](http://www.hnei.hawaii.edu).
+The University of Hawaii at Manoa was tasked with maintaining a data repository for use by analysts for the [Maui Smart Grid](http://www.mauismartgrid.com) energy sustainability project through the [Hawaii Natural Energy Institute](http://www.hnei.hawaii.edu).
+This software provides the data processing and operational resources necessary to accomplish this task.
 Source data arrives in multiple formats including XML, tab-separated values, and comma-separated values.
 Issues for this project are tracked at the [Hawaii Smart Energy Project YouTRACK instance](http://smart-energy-project.myjetbrains.com/youtrack/rest/agile/).

 ### Software Features
 * Open-source (BSD license) code in Python 2.7x.